bwsw/sj-sflow-demo/README.md

 ![](SflowDemo.png)

 There is a diagram that demonstrates the processing workflow of demo that is responsible for collecting of sflow information.
-Green, yellow, purple and red blocks are executed with SJ-Platform and it is *sflow-csv-input module*, *'sflow-process'* module *'sflow-output'* module and *'sflow-fallback-output'* module, respectively.
+Green, yellow, purple and red blocks are executed with SJ-Platform and it is *'sflow-csv-input'* module, *'sflow-process'* module *'sflow-output'* module and *'sflow-fallback-output'* module, respectively.

 The data come in input module from some sflow reporter, that sends a sflow records in CSV format to input module.